Gabriel Peak + Elija Ridge by Ragged Ridge via Cabinet Creek / 加布里埃爾峯

 Gabriel Peak Summit Views

-Apart from the impressive view of Ragged Ridge, many of the notable peaks were nearby.
+Apart from the impressive view of Ragged Ridge, many familiar peaks were also nearby.
 To the north was the stunning sight of Jack Mountain and Crater Mountain.
-Ruby Mountain sat northwest; I had wanted to see it also.
+Ruby Mountain sat northwest, which I had wanted to see also.

 The hazy sky was likely the result of the late summer’s wildfires.
-But all the places I had waited to see were all in plain view.
-The vibrant evening colors had even lit up the Inspiration Traverse group.
+But glad all the places I had waited to see from here were still visible.
+The vibrant evening colors had lit up the Inspiration Traverse group to the southwest.

 Southern panoramic view on Gabriel Peak